MystenLabs/sui/doc/src/contribute/faq.md

 ### Can I run a Sui validator node?

-We have a public [Sui DevNet](../explore/devnet.md) with nodes operated by Mysten Labs.
+We have a public [Sui Devnet](../explore/devnet.md) with nodes operated by Mysten Labs.
 And you can now run a networked [Sui Fullnode](../build/fullnode.md).

 You may also run a local, non-networked Sui node for development using the [Sui CLI client](../build/cli-client.md).
 You can interact with the nodes with either the [Sui Wallet CLI](../build/cli-client.md#command-line-mode) or over the [Sui RPC API](../build/json-rpc.md).

-Soon we will have a TestNet that allow others to operate Sui nodes, but both are on our [roadmap](https://github.com/MystenLabs/sui/blob/main/ROADMAP.md#roadmap).
+Soon we will have a Testnet that allow others to operate Sui nodes, but both are on our [roadmap](https://github.com/MystenLabs/sui/blob/main/ROADMAP.md#roadmap).
 Right now,

 ### What does a local node do and what are the hardware requirements to run it?
-How is it different from a testnet node?
+How is it different from a Testnet node?

 A local node allows you to immediately start building software using Move for Sui, and can be run on commodity hardware.
 See the [Sui Fullnode](../build/fullnode.md) documentation for system requirements.

-A testnet node will be part of a live network of validators.
+A Testnet node will be part of a live network of validators.

 ## Technology